 "Should I use type or interface?"
-This question has sparked mass debates across over 2,000 GitHub issues, Reddit threads, and Stack Overflow questions.
+This question has sparked debates across thousands of GitHub issues, Reddit threads, and Stack Overflow questions.
 The TypeScript team's official stance?
 "For the most part, you can choose based on personal preference."
-Yet the nuances between them reveal deep understanding of TypeScript's design philosophy—which is exactly why interviewers keep asking.
+Yet the nuances between them reveal deep understanding of TypeScript's type system—which is exactly why interviewers keep asking.

-When you're pressed for time in an interview, here's what you need to communicate: both type and interface can describe object shapes, but they have different strengths.
+Both type and interface can describe object shapes, but they have different strengths.
 Interfaces are best for defining contracts for objects and classes, support declaration merging, and can be extended.
 Types are more flexible, supporting unions, tuples, primitives, and advanced type operations like conditional types.
-For simple object shapes, either works, but consistency across your codebase matters more than the choice itself.

 // Interface: A contract for objects